avian2/jsonmerge/README.rst

    argument.
 Each value is a function or class that produces an instance of the JSON object container.
 It must support an optional dictionary-like object as a parameter which initializes its contents.

+validatorclass
+    A *jsonschema.Validator* subclass.
+This can be used to specify which JSON Schema draft version will be used during merge.
+Some details such as reference resolution are different between versions.
+By default, the Draft-04 validator is used.

 Support for keywords that apply subschemas